silper2693/8weeksqlchallenge-by-Silper/Case Study 02: Pizza Runner/README.md

 You can also click [here](https://dbdiagram.io/d/5f3e085ccf48a141ff558487) to view the diagram.

 ## 📊 About the Data
-<p align="justify">The data in this case study contains a few tables that are not fully standardized.
-There are quite a lot of empty fields, including both string values like 'null' and actual NULLs, as well as leftover measurement units attached to some numeric values while missing in others.
-However, since I find this quite realistic, I decided to keep the data as is.
-I will clean the data only when the question requires working with columns that need cleaning.
-Therefore, the columns listed below contain inconsistent or incorrectly formatted data and require data cleaning.
-This approach helps me build the habit of checking and cleaning the data first before starting any data analysis or querying.</p>
+<p align="justify">The data in this case study is not fully standardized and contains empty fields and inconsistent formats.
+To reflect real-world scenarios, I only clean the data when required by a question.
+This helps me build the habit of validating and cleaning data before analysis.</p>

 ### 🔨 Table: customer_orders
 Looking at the customer_orders table below, we can see that there are